Health Benefits of Elderberries - Elderberry Syrup, Wine, Juice, Tea, Extracts

 Nutritional value of 100g of elderberries: they contain 0.7g of protein, 18g of carbohydrates, 0.5g of fats, 7g of fibers, for a total of 73 kcal.

 Also, elderberries are very rich in vitamin C (36 mg - 43%), vitamin B6 (0.23mg - 18%) and iron (1.6mg - 12%).
-They contains many other vitamins and minerals in lower amounts - contains no cholesterol and negligible amount of sodium.
+They contain many other vitamins and minerals in lower amounts - contains no cholesterol and negligible amount of sodium.

-Besides vitamins and minerals, elderberries contain many other compounds that are beneficial for humans with some preliminary studies demonstrating that elderberries may have a measurable effect in treating the rheumatism, the flu, various cancers, alleviating allergies, treating traumatic injuries and boosting overall respiratory health - elderberries have been used medicinally for hundreds of years for good reasons.
+Besides vitamins and minerals, elderberries contain many other compounds that are beneficial for humans with some preliminary studies demonstrating that elderberries may have a measurable effect in treating rheumatism, the flu, various cancers, alleviating allergies, treating traumatic injuries, and boosting overall respiratory health - elderberries have been used medicinally for hundreds of years for good reasons.
 Even better, they can be consumed as part of regular, everyday nutrition.

 Cooked meals - elderberries can be prepared in many ways, but they are prepared often in mixed pies, jams and jellies.
 In such form, they give special flavor and aroma - delicacies, with all other health benefits of elderberries included.
 One doesn't have to grow dozen of elderberry bushes or trees to enjoy these berries - single elderberry bush can provide plenty of berries, which can be mixed with other homegrown berries and fruits in general.